OttoDIY/OttoNinja/README.md

 ## For the advanced programming
 1. Download & Install Arduino IDE: https://www.arduino.cc/en/Main/Software also this driver if you have a clone board: http://www.wch.cn/download/CH341SER_EXE.html for PC, or http://www.wch.cn/download/CH341SER_MAC_ZIP.html for MAC
 2. Copy all libraries to C:\Users\user\Documents\Arduino\libraries (or wherever your library folder is installed):
-3. Open  for example OTTO_smooth_criminal.ino, make sure in tools you have "Board: Arduino Nano" "Processor ATmega328" and your Otto is connected to the corresponding port
+3. Open  for example Otto_smooth_criminal.ino, make sure in tools you have "Board: Arduino Nano" "Processor ATmega328" and your Otto is connected to the corresponding port
 4. Upload code to your Otto and will dance!
 5. Make your own dance just modify the Arduino .ino sketch code using same functions